Hong Kong Refuge?

 Known as the ‘Paris of the Orient’ and a ‘Paradise for Adventurers’, Shanghai was to provide an unlikely refuge for approximately 18,000 European Jewish refugees escaping the horrors of Nazi Germany.
-With the end of World War Two in 1945, the refugees made preparations to leave the city and establish new homes and lives across the globe, namely in Australia, the United States and the newly established State of Israel.
-Since the 1990s autobiographies, documentaries, films, permanent exhibitions and Rickshaw Reunions with former refugees have sought to record the history of this ‘Port of Last Resort’.
-In recent years there has been a concerted effort by scholars seeking to document the wider history of Asia rescue independently from the history of Shanghai by looking to the ports of Manila and Kobe.
+Since the 1990s, autobiographies, documentaries, exhibitions and reunions with former refugees have sought to record the history of this ‘Port of Last Resort’.
+In more recent years there has been a concerted effort by scholars seeking to document the wider history of Asia rescue independently from the history of Shanghai by looking to the ports of Manila and Kobe.
 Despite these attempts to write a more comprehensive history of Jewish refuge in Asia, a major gap in our understanding persists due to the absence of Hong Kong.

 In the 1930s, amidst a wider Chinese refugee crisis, a small group of European Jews came to Hong Kong seeking refuge.
 These refugees found employment as musicians, dress makers and engineers thanks to the existing Jewish community, British intellectual progressives and family connections.
 Jewish physicians were also sent to the interior of China to work in mission hospitals and refugee camps for the Chinese Red Cross during the Sino-Japanese War.
 In September 1939, Austrian and German refugees were interned in Hong Kong as ‘enemy aliens’ following Britain’s declaration of war on Germany, and in 1940 they were ordered to leave the colony.
 Many left Shanghai, where they spent the duration of the war in the Hongkew Ghetto.